 This is the appearance that defines this very athletic canine breed.

-For a Pit Bull to be representative of his breed, many pet parents wish a degree of bulkiness and muscular definition.
-The healthy bulk associated with the true representation of the Pit Bull breed should not be confused with the excessive bulking up associated with dog fighting or any other illegal or harmful to the dog practices.
+For a Pit Bull to be representative of his breed, many pet parents wish for a degree of bulkiness and muscular definition.

-It should go without saying that the type of extreme bulking up that is associated with dog fighting specifically is detrimental to the dog's health and can lead to many crippling side effects.
+It should go without saying that the type of extreme bulking up associated with dog fighting is detrimental to the dog's health and can lead to many crippling side effects.

-Additionally, it is Top Dog Tips site’s responsibility to remind you that it is a felony to be associated with dog fighting in all 50 U.S. states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
-It is also a top tier felony to be involved in any case of animal cruelty in any state within the United States.
+Additionally, it is our responsibility here at Top Dog Tips to remind you that it is a felony to be associated with dog fighting in all 50 U.S. states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
+It is also a top-tier felony to be involved in any case of animal cruelty in any state within the United States.